jrka/astrojobs/README.md

     Not necessary to rerun to use analysis; the .txt and .csv files are in the repo.
     The AAS job register website has changed, and this no longer works.
 - search\_jobregister\_2019.py: like above, but updated for new job register website.
-    Hard-coded to search a certain date range.
+    Hard-coded to search a certain date range, June 2016 - May 2019
+- search\_jobregister\_2022.py: enough has changed since 2019 that I just made a new script to add the job data from June 2019 - May 2022.
 - plot\_jobregister.py: produce some summary tables (see below) and plots (jobregister\_plots.pdf).
 Requires pandas.

 Tables Included: